oblivia-simplex/Narrativity/2_nester1.md

 of course, and how, shifting to their big synthesizer singles, they
 would graft a medley of past songs on the end of extended versions.
 Or how their videos for these songs had montage footage of concerts
 all over the world, all of which I found lame.
-I\'ve come up with
+I've come up with
 three possible reasons:

 1. A retrospective impulse, not provided by the rock literary